Azure/api-management-self-hosted-gateway-ingress/Ingress-only/readme.md

 To confgure hostname we need to do following steps:
 1. Configure TLS certificate
 1. Configure hostname in the Ingress
-1. Setup DNS server to the external IP address
+1. Set up DNS server to the external IP address

 ### 1. Generate TLS certificate
-The following commands will generate a TSL certificate and upload it as a secret to the Kubernetes cluster, where the self-hosted gateway can access it.
-For the purpose we can use [OpenSSL](https://github.com/openssl/openssl#download).
+The following commands will generate a TLS certificate and upload it as a secret to the Kubernetes cluster, where the self-hosted gateway can access it.
+For this purpose we can use [OpenSSL](https://github.com/openssl/openssl#download).

 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout www.contoso.com.key -out www.contoso.com.cer -subj "/CN=www.contoso.com/O=www.contoso.com"